MortonArb-ForestEcology/Tree_Distribution_Database/README.md

   given are associated with certain issues in the 'issue' column which may indicate an error.
   It is recommended to use this subset of occurrences for the final model.

-## 4.add_climate_predictors_to_species_df
-  Purpose: Using any of the species-specific csvs created in step 3, columns for climatic data of the location of the occurrence will be appended, thereby creating a new file in which coordinates will be associated with local climatic statistics.

-  Input: species-specific csv from step 3 & climate rasterLayers from PRISM (30-year normals for annual precipitation, mean annual temperature, maximum annual temperature, minimum annual temperature) Additional rasterLayers can be added without much difficulty.

-  Output: updated csv with species occurrence data and climate data for those areas

-  Packages: dplyr, raster, rgdal, sp

-  Functions: extract_PRISM (This single function will extract the appropriate climatic statistics from each layer of interest and append it to the existing data frame)

 ## Compile_occurrencePt_datasets.R
    Purpose: outdated version of step 2?

 ## extract_ITRDB.R
    Purpose: loop example from Shannon, consider removing to sagebrush folder

-## set_workingdirectory.R
-   Purpose: a file to tell the computer which file address to use in each of our workflow scripts based on the system of the computer that is running during this script.
-This file still needs to be filled in for each user's system and the change in file address needs to be implemented across the rest of the workflow scripts.

 # 1. sagebrush folder
 Within folder "sagebrush", files are numbered in order of workflow